faridsh69/Laravel-CMS/README.md

 ### Why every time change models you have to write new migration file?
 When you change your models based on the old model and new model your table will edit automatically! and if your table is not exist laravel cms will create it for you.
 ### Why every time change models you have to edit forms, tables, factory, seeder, controllers code?
-all form field types are defined and you just need to define what type of field you need for each columns. controller files all ready for a lot of logic that is needed for every enterprise projects.
+all form field types are defined and you just need to define what type of field you need for each columns. controller files all ready with a lot of logic codes that is needed for every enterprise projects. you can extend theme and add your logic.
 ### Why you need to write repeated tests for your models?
 Tests are ready for all models, you can change name of your models in config/cms.php
 ### Why you need to write repeated services like role, permission, log viewer, settings, routes for your new project?